makrai/notes/bianchi21-feel-it-emotion-sentiment.md

 * models trained on FEEL-IT and tested on two topic-specific datasets:
   * MultiEmotions-It (Sprugnoli, 2020) and
-    * a linguistic resource for Italian which comprises
+    * a linguistic resource for Italian
     * comments of music videos and advertisements posted on YouTube and Facebook
-    * Each text is manually annotated according to four different dimensions: i.e., relatedness, opinion polarity, emotions, and sarcasm
+    * Each text is manually annotated according to four different dimensions: ie, relatedness, opinion polarity, emotions, and sarcasm
     * differs from FEEL-IT both in topic variety and considered social media
-    * from the emotion classes considered in ME, we removed the ones not pertaining to our set of emotions.
-After this process, we are left with 304 comments.
-As before, we pick UmBERTo-FT and UmBERTo-PT as our champion models.
-To give a point of reference, we also show the Most Frequent Class (MFC) baseline results
+    * from the emotion classes considered in ME, we removed the ones not pertaining to our set of emotions => 304 comments
+    * As before, we pick UmBERTo-FT and UmBERTo-PT as our champion models
+    * baseline: we also show the Most Frequent Class (MFC) baseline results
   * a dataset of 662 tweets about COVID-19

 ## Results.
 Table 6 shows that training on FEEL-IT brings